RosettaCommons/documentation/internal_documentation/Assembly-of-models.md

 An optional flag respected by the SewingAppendMover
 ```
 -sewing:partner_pdb             The 'partner' of the PDB being used as the starting model (usually a binding partner).
-(It seems optional since both Sharon Guffy and Doonam Kim didn't specify this partner_pdb, but still worked fine)
 ```